abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'reinit_at_each_frame'
 		Description:
-			reinitialize tracker at each frame so that tracking is only done from frame to frame;
+			reinitialize tracker from ground truth at each frame so that tracking is only done from frame to frame;
 			only works when a dataset sequence is used and its ground truth is available;
 			normally used for testing tracker on synthetic sequences;

+	 Parameter:	'reset_at_each_frame'
+		Description:
+			reset tracker to the ground truth at each frame; unlike the previous option, here the template remains unchanged;
+			only works when a dataset sequence is used and its ground truth is available;

 	 Parameter:	'reinit_on_failure'
 		Description: